Discover South West Crete

 Mountainous South West Crete

 The old Phoenix hotel and taverna is nicely positioned on the bay of Phoenix.
 A small pebble beach shaded here and there from large tamarisk trees.

-It’s about 20-25 minutes walk from the picturesque village of Loutro, with its unique atmosphere and location, simply wonderful.
+It’s about 20-25 minutes walk to the picturesque village of Loutro, with its unique atmosphere and location, simply wonderful.
+I skip the walk and continued my journey by ferry to Hora Sfakia Village

 Sfakia region